-Importantly, ForC and the analyses presented here cover the forests that have received research attention, which are not a representative sample of the world’s existing forests, either geographically or in terms of human impacts (Martin et al 2012).
-Geographically, all variables are poorly covered in Africa and Siberia (Fig. 2), a common problem in the carbon-cycle community (Xu and Shang 2016, Schimel et al 2015).
+Importantly, ForC and the analyses presented here cover the forests that have received research attention, which is not a representative sample of the world’s existing forests, either geographically or in terms of human impacts (Martin et al 2012).
+Geographically, all variables are poorly covered in Africa and Siberia (Fig. 2), a common problem in the carbon-cycle community (Schimel et al 2015, Xu and Shang 2016).
 In terms of human impacts, research efforts tend to focus on interior forest ecosystems (Martin et al 2012), often in permanently protected areas (e.g., Davies et al 2021).
 Studies of regrowth forests tend to focus on sites where recurring anthropogenic disturbance is not a confounding factor.
 Yet, fragmentation and degradation impact a large and growing proportion of Earth’s forests (FAO and UNEP 2020).
-Fragmentation and the creation of edges strongly impacts forest C cycling (e.g., Chaplin-Kramer et al 2015, Remy et al 2016, Reinmann and Hutyra 2017, Smith et al 2019, Reinmann et al 2020, Ordway and Asner 2020).
-Partial logging and other forms of non- stand clearing anthropogenic disturbance also alter forest C cycling (e.g., Huang and Asner 2010, Piponiot et al 2016), but are under-studied (Sist et al 2015) and excluded from this analysis.
-Fragmented and degraded forests do not fit the idealized conceptual framework around which this review is structured (Fig. 1), yet their representation in models, sustainability assessments, and C accounting systems is critical to accurate accounting of C cycling in Earth’s forests (e.g., Huang and Asner 2010, Reinmann and Hutyra 2017, Smith et al 2019, Piponiot et al 2019).
+Fragmentation and the creation of edges strongly impact forest C cycling (e.g., Chaplin-Kramer et al 2015, Remy et al 2016, Reinmann and Hutyra 2017, Smith et al 2019, Ordway and Asner 2020, Reinmann et al 2020Partial logging and other forms of non- stand clearing anthropogenic disturbance also alter forest C cycling (e.g., Huang and Asner 2010, Piponiot et al 2016), but are under-studied (Sist et al 2015) and excluded from this analysis.
+Fragmented and degraded forests do not fit the idealized conceptual framework around which this review is structured (Fig. 1).
+Yet their representation in models, sustainability assessments, and C accounting systems is critical to an accurate accounting of C cycling in Earth’s forests (e.g., Huang and Asner 2010, Reinmann and Hutyra 2017, Piponiot et al 2019, Smith et al 2019).
 Finally, plantation forests account for approximately 3% of Earth’s forests (FAO and UNEP 2020) but are not included in this analysis.
 While it is known that these tend to accumulate biomass faster than naturally regenerating forests (Anderson et al 2006, Bonner et al 2013), their global scale C cycling patterns remain less clearly understood (c.f.
 Cook-Patton et al 2020).
 Additional research and synthesis are needed to fill these critical gaps in our understanding of forest C cycling.

 Relevance for climate change prediction and mitigation

 The future of forest C cycling (Song et al 2019) will shape trends in atmospheric CO2 and the course of climate change (Schimel et al 2015).
-Our findings, and more generally the data contained in ForC and summarized here, can help to meet two major challenges.
+Our findings, and more generally the data contained in ForC and summarized here, can help meet two significant challenges.

-First, improved representation of forest C cycling in models is essential to improving predictions of the future course of climate change, for the simple reason that by definition future projections extend our existing observations and understanding to conditions that do not currently exist on Earth (McDowell et al 2018, Bonan and Doney 2018, Gustafson et al 2018).
+First, improved representation of forest C cycling in models is essential to improving predictions of the future course of climate change.
+By definition, future projections extend our existing observations and understanding to conditions that do not currently exist on Earth (Bonan and Doney 2018, Gustafson et al 2018, McDowell et al 2018).
 To ensure that models are giving the right answers for the right reasons (Sulman et al 2018), it is important to benchmark against multiple components of the C cycle that are internally consistent with each other (Collier et al 2018, Wang et al 2018).
-ForC’s tens of thousands of records are readily available in a standardized format, along with all code used in the analyses presented here, and we recommend that researchers use these resources to identify and summarize data specific to the analysis at hand.
-Integration of ForC with models will be valuable to improving the accuracy and reliability of models (Fer et al 2021).
+ForC’s tens of thousands of records are readily available in a standardized format, along with all code used in the analyses presented here.
+We recommend that researchers use these resources to identify and summarize data specific to the analysis at hand.
+Integration of ForC with predictive models will be valuable to improving the accuracy and reliability of models (Fer et al 2021).